AirTrain JFK: Unbuilt extensions

-Plans to extend the AirTrain to Manhattan were examined even before the system's opening.
+U.S. senator Chuck Schumer had proposed a direct rail link from JFK Airport to Manhattan's Fulton Center the day the AirTrain opened.
 Between September 2003 and April 2004, several agencies, including the MTA and the Port Authority, conducted a feasibility study of the Lower Manhattan–Jamaica/JFK Transportation Project, which would allow trains to travel directly from JFK Airport to Manhattan.
-The study examined 40 alternatives, but the project was halted in 2008 before an environmental impact statement could be created.
+The study examined 40 alternatives, and four options for extending the AirTrain had been announced by early 2004.
+The project was halted in 2008 before an environmental impact statement could be created.
+Though a direct route to Grand Central was never built, the LIRR's East Side Access project opened in 2023, connecting the East Side of Manhattan to the Jamaica station.
+However, passengers were still required to transfer between the LIRR and AirTrain at Jamaica.